tuanvu0995/snake-console/README.md

 ## Issues

 - The game is not optimized, so the game may not work well in some terminals.
+Works best in the VSCode terminal.

 ## Gallery